 Make an Upcycled work of art!

-I then bring out our Teacup and saucer.
+First begin with a teacup and saucer.
 Any teacup and saucer will do.
 Don’t have any extra ones?
-You can easily find a lone pair at any Thrift store or Good will.
+You can easily find a lone pair at any Thrift store or Goodwill.

-Then go ahead and wipe down the teacup set with Green Works Cleaning Wipes to make sure there’s no grease or dust that will prevent it from sticking completely.
+Then go ahead and wipe down the teacup set or wash to make sure there’s no grease or dust that will prevent it from sticking completely.

 Before gluing Test out to see where you will place the teacup on the saucer.
 This is important because you don’t want to be doing this once you have glue on it.